quick-lint/quick-lint-js/docs/architecture/README.md

 Analysis is interleaved with parsing.
 As parsing emits events, analyses update state and report errors.

-There is currently only one analysis: `linter`. `linter` tracks variable uses and declarations:
+There is currently only one analysis: `variable_analyzer`. `variable_analyzer` tracks variable uses and declarations:

-* A `visit_variable_use` event causes `linter` to add the variable to a list of used variables.
+* A `visit_variable_use` event causes `variable_analyzer` to add the variable to a list of used variables.
-* A `visit_variable_declaration` event causes `linter` to add the variable to a list of declared variables and check for use-before-declaration errors.
+* A `visit_variable_declaration` event causes `variable_analyzer` to add the
+  variable to a list of declared variables and check for use-before-declaration errors.
-* A `visit_enter_function_scope` event causes `linter` to push an empty set of variable uses and declarations onto a stack.
+* A `visit_enter_function_scope` event causes `variable_analyzer` to push an
+  empty set of variable uses and declarations onto a stack.
-* A `visit_exit_function_scope` event causes `linter` to pop a variable uses and declarations off of a stack.
+* A `visit_exit_function_scope` event causes `variable_analyzer` to pop a
+  variable uses and declarations off of a stack.
 Unbound variable uses are copied to the parent scope.
 Variable declarations are discarded.
-* A `visit_end_of_module` event causes `linter` to report errors for variable uses which have no corresponding declaration.
+* A `visit_end_of_module` event causes `variable_analyzer` to report errors for variable uses which have no corresponding declaration.

 ### Error reporting